1031-Systems/1031_Delivery/Pico/README.md

 identical to those on the development system.
 With no arguments it validates all files in its internal list, which should be all the files in the system.
 Users may specify a specific file to validate with the -f option.

+### winUsePico.bat

+On windows 11, making a symbolic link requires administrator privileges.
+This script requests those privileges and makes the link and is called at the end of windo_install.bat.

 ## Files